 • SSL/SSH interception

-NGFW uses Deep Packet Inspection or DPI using which it can examine the data part of the network packets and search for protocol non-compliance, virus, spam, intrusions and other statistical …
+NGFW uses Deep Packet Inspection, or DPI, to examine the data part of network packets and search for protocol non-compliance, viruses, spam, intrusions, and other statistical indicators …

 Facebooktwitterredditpinterestlinkedinmail